 Tammy Yard-McCracken, Doctor of Psychology, Licensed Professional Counselor, Self-Defense & Krav Maga Certified Instructor

-“Anna has a perspective in an area that most self defense instructors wear blinders to.
+“A.R.
+Banks has a perspective in an area that most self defense instructors wear blinders to.
 My good fortune to bounce ideas around with her has made me a better instructor.
 This book is an opportunity for the reader to do the same.
 I can’t recommend it highly enough.”

 Officer Kasey Keckeisen, training coordinator, Ramsey county SWAT